WFP-Doobelepers/wangshengfp.org/content/faq/arlecchino.md

 ### Constellation 3 - "You Shall Become a New Member of Our Family..."
 ![](/faq/arlecchino/normal.png)
-_"Increases the Level of Normal Attack: Invitation to a Beheading by 3._
+_Increases the Level of Normal Attack: Invitation to a Beheading by 3._

-_Maximum upgrade level is 15."_
+_Maximum upgrade level is 15._

 Arlecchino loves using her Normal Attacks, so this is a potent Constellation for her.
 The DPS increase that results from this is about what would be expected of a typical Constellation.